 Another thing to consider is whether you are a more laidback traveler or if you value amenities.

 South Shore: This is where lots of the resorts are.
-Poipu offers world-class golf, tennis, walking trails, upscale shopping, and higher-end dining.
+Koloa and Poipu offers world-class golf, tennis, walking trails, upscale shopping, and higher-end dining.
+The Lodge at Kukui’ula is a fabulous option if luxury bungalows are your vibe — perfect for larger groups!

 Whenever we’ve visited Kauai, we’ve always stayed in Kapa’a.
 Again, not only are you sort of at the midpoint of the entire island (makes the drive less painful if you want to see the North Shore one day and the South Shore the next), but you’ll also be saving a good amount of money on lodging/accommodation.